andrewmilligan/slant/slant/portfolio/projects/data.markdown

-The map below is from the same story; it shows the geographical distribution of the disparity between the representation of black people in those killed by the police and the representation of black peopl in the population.
+The map below is from the same story; it shows the geographical distribution of the disparity between the representation of black people in those killed by the police and the representation of black people in the population.

 I collected these data from [Mapping Police Violence][mpv], a project working to "provide greater transparency and accountability for police departments".